ECAM-Brussels/e-cam/content/AW4L/slides/02-isomorphic-apps.md

 - Allows data (API) / markup (HTML) separation, which is better when developping for multiple clients.

+- Because React made it easier than anything else.
 :::::

 # Single-Page Applications: drawbacks {.grid .grid-cols-2}